Small Arms School Corps: Later developments

 Machine Gun Training Centres had been established in 1914 at Grantham and by the BEF in Wisques, France.
 This was followed on 14 October 1915 by the creation of the Machine Gun Corps (MGC).
 Originally equipped with the Maxim gun, these were replaced by the Vickers machine gun shortly after formation of the Corps.
-In 1919 the name of the School of Musketry at Hythe was changed to the Small Arms School.
+In 1919, the name of the School of Musketry at Hythe was changed to the Small Arms School.

-In 1926 the School expanded to include the Machine Gun School at Netheravon, in 1931 absorbing the Chemical Warfare School at Winterbourne Gunner as the Anti-Gas Wing.
+In 1926, the school expanded to include the Machine Gun School at Netheravon, in 1931 absorbing the Chemical Warfare School at Winterbourne Gunner as the Anti-Gas Wing.

 On the occasion of the centenary of the Corps in 1953, March of the Bowmen from the Robin Hood Suite by Frederic Curzon was adopted as the Corps March.

-In 1969 the School moved from Hythe to the army training establishment at Warminster (now Waterloo Lines), and was joined in 1995 by the wing from Netheravon.
-Headquarters SASC remains at Warminster to this day.
+In 1969, the school moved from Hythe to the Army training establishment at Warminster (now Waterloo Lines), and was joined in 1995 by the wing from Netheravon.

+The headquarters of the SASC remains at Warminster to this day.

 Badge

-The first badge of the School was crossed rifles surmounted by the king's crown.
-In 1929 the badge merged with that of the Machine Gun Corps, which consisted of two crossed Vickers machine guns, surmounted by the king's crown.
+The first badge of the school was crossed rifles surmounted by the king's crown.
+In 1929, the badge merged with that of the Machine Gun Corps, which consisted of two crossed Vickers machine guns, surmounted by the king's crown.
 This led to the current cap badge being created: a Vickers machine gun, surmounted by a crown and surrounded by a laurel wreath.
 The title Small Arms School Corps came into being at this time.

 Recruitment

-The SASC does not recruit directly from civilian life, but only accepts applications from soldiers who are already qualified Skill at Arms (Weapons) Instructors serving in the British Army.
-Volunteers transfer to the SASC from all Arms and Services, although primarily from the Infantry.
+The SASC does not directly recruit civilians, and only accepts applications from soldiers who are already qualified Skill at Arms (Weapons) Instructors serving in the British Army.
+Volunteers transfer to the SASC from all arms and services, although primarily from the Infantry.

-Selection

-The training regime is as follows: